Do you have some silver U.S. coins and want to know how much they’re worth?

 See what pennies are made of — and how the metal composition of U.S. pennies has changed through the years.

-Find answers to your questions about silver pennies and the value of these coins here:
+Find answers to your questions about specific silver pennies and their current value here:

 Silver Nickels (1942-1945)